Best Dogs for Kids and Cats

 Trainability

-Multi-pet family homes need boundaries.
-Dogs need to learn not to chase the cat, not to crash into the kids, and how to settle when the environment gets busy.
-Breeds that learn quickly and respond well to structure are usually much easier to manage in that kind of setup.
+That means learning not to chase the cat, not to crash into children, not to guard space, and how to settle when the environment gets busy.
+Dogs that learn quickly and respond well to structure are usually much easier to manage in this kind of setup.

 Patience and Tolerance